MARK I Emerging Leaders Program: UFSC Apprentice Challenge

 Phase III: Implementation Challenge

-Phase III is the leadership development portion of the program that will begin after the UFSC Summit.
+Phase III is the leadership development portion of the program that will begin after “Leadership Week”.
 Participants will participate in monthly coaching sessions that will be given by a leadership coach.
-Each participant will be responsible for coordinating leadership development activities for one the five focus areas (personal leadership, financial literacy, business plan preparation, entrepreneurship, physical fitness).
+Each participant will be responsible for coordinating leadership development activities for one the five focus areas (personal leadership, financial literacy, entrepreneurship, physical fitness).
 Upon completion of all three phases, participants will graduate from the MARK I program.